ychin/TestPullRequest/Notes.md

 ## Record pushes

 VSTS: Explicit feature

 Gitlab: Sort of hidden under "Activities"

 Github / Bitbucket: None

 ## Search by author in commits

 VSTS: Yes

 Gitlab: No

 Github: No

 Bitbucket: No

 ## Comparing revisions

 VSTS: Each file has a "History" and "Compare" tab to compare different revisions.
 History allows filtering by author/etc just like regular commits browsing.
 Neat.

 GitLab: Each file only "history". *But* it has a generic "Compare" page to compare any arbitrary commits so if you can still get file revision diffs, just more work and have to filter thorugh the diff for your file.

 Bitbucket: Nice per-file history that allows arbitrary commit diffing of the file.

-Github: Only per-file history… Lame
+Github: Only per-file history… Edit: Apparently you can use "/compare" in the URL and get a compare functionality between commits.
+It's just not exposed anywhere in the UI.

 ## Pull request - recognizing pushes